davidfit21/Java_Files_DCU/README.md

 ## Projects Overview

-The following projects are included in this repository:

 - **Various OOP Projects**: Classes, objects, inheritance, and polymorphism.
 - **Factory Patterns & Data Structures**: Common design patterns and custom data structures implemented in Java.
 - **Tasks & Algorithms**: Searching, sorting, basic problem-solving in Java.